areaDetector/ADAndor/docs/ADAndor/andorDoc.rst

     - ANDOR_ACCUMULATE_PERIOD
     - AndorAccumulatePeriod, AndorAccumulatePeriod_RBV
     - ao, ai
-  * - AndorAccumulatePeriodActual
-    - asynFloat64
-    - R/O
-    - Reads the actual value of AndorAccumulatePeriod, which may differ from the requested value due to timing limitations of the detector.
+  * - Reads the actual value of AndorAccumulatePeriod, which may differ from the requested value due to timing limitations of the detector.
     - ANDOR_ACCUMULATE_PERIOD_ACTUAL
     - AndorAccumulatePeriodActual
     - ai
-  * - AndorAcquireTimeActual
-    - asynFloat64
-    - R/O
-    - Reads the actual value of ADAcquireTime, which may differ from the requested value due to timing limitations of the detector.
+  * - Reads the actual value of ADAcquireTime, which may differ from the requested value due to timing limitations of the detector.
     - ANDOR_ACQUIRE_TIME_ACTUAL
     - AndorAcquireTimeActual
     - ai
-  * - AndorAcquirePeriodActual
-    - asynFloat64
-    - R/O
-    - Reads the actual value of ADAcquirePeriod, which may differ from the requested value due to timing limitations of the detector.
+  * - Reads the actual value of ADAcquirePeriod, which may differ from the requested value due to timing limitations of the detector.
     - ANDOR_ACQUIRE_PERIOD_ACTUAL
     - AndorAcquirePeriodActual
     - ai
-  * - AndorBaselineClamp
-    - asynInt32
-    - R/W
-    - Enable or disable the baseline clamp option.
+  * - Enable or disable the baseline clamp option.
     - ANDOR_BASELINE_CLAMP
     - AndorBaselineClamp, AndorBaselineClamp_RBV
     - bo, bi
-  * - AndorEMGain
-    - asynInt32
-    - R/W
-    - Controls the Electron Multiplying (EM) Gain level on supported detectors.
+  * - Controls the Electron Multiplying (EM) Gain level on supported detectors.
 The valid range depends on the value of AndorEMGainMode and the detector temperature.
 For cameras that do not support EM Gain, AndorEMGain has no effect.
     - ANDOR_EM_GAIN
     - AndorEMGain, AndorEMGain_RBV
     - ao, ai
-  * - AndorEMGainMode
-    - asynInt32
-    - R/W
-    - Sets the EM Gain mode on supported detectors.
-Choices are: |br|
+  * - Sets the EM Gain mode on supported detectors.
+Choices are:

-      8 bit DAC |br|
+      - 8 bit DAC
-      12 bit DAC |br|
+      - 12 bit DAC
-      Linear Mode |br|
+      - Linear Mode
-      Real EM Gain |br|
+      - Real EM Gain

       For cameras that do not support EM Gain, AndorEMGainMode has no effect.
     - ANDOR_EM_GAIN_MODE
     - AndorEMGainMode, AndorEMGainMode_RBV
     - mbbo, mbbi
-  * - AndorEMGainAdvanced
-    - asynInt32
-    - R/W
-    - Enables access to higher EM Gain levels.
-Choices are: |br|
+  * - Enables access to higher EM Gain levels.
+Choices are:

-      Disabled |br|
+      - Disabled
-      Enabled |br|
+      - Enabled

-      For cameras that do not support EM Gain, AndorEMGainAdvanced has no effect.
-NOTE:
+      For cameras that do not support EM Gain, AndorEMGainAdvanced has no effect. |br|
-      Before using higher levels, you should ensure that light levels do not exceed the regime of tens of photons per pixel, otherwise accelerated ageing of the sensor can occur.
+      NOTE: Before using higher levels, you should ensure that light levels do not exceed the regime of tens of photons per pixel, otherwise accelerated ageing of the sensor can occur.
     - ANDOR_EM_GAIN_ADVANCED
     - AndorEMGainAdvanced, AndorEMGainAdvanced_RBV
     - bo, bi
-  * - AndorReadOutMode
-    - asynInt32
-    - R/W
-    - Switch between the readout modes.
-Choices are: |br|
+  * - Switch between the readout modes.
+Choices are:
-      Full Vertical Binning (FVB) |br|
+      Full Vertical Binning (FVB)
-      Image |br|
+      Image
     - ANDOR_READOUT_MODE
     - AndorReadOutMode, AndorReadOutMode_RBV
     - mbbo, mbbi
-  * - AndorFTMode
-    - asynInt32
-    - R/W
-    - Set Frame Transfer mode.
-Choices are: |br|
+  * - Set Frame Transfer mode.
+Choices are:

-      Disabled |br|
+      - Disabled
-      Enabled |br|
+      - Enabled

       Note: Only available on supported CCDs.
     - ANDOR_FT_MODE
     - AndorFTMode, AndorFTMode_RBV
     - bo, bi
-  * - AndorVSPeriod
-    - asynInt32
-    - R/W
-    - Sets Vetical Shift Period, in units of microseconds per pixel shift. |br|
+  * - Sets Vertical Shift Period, in units of microseconds per pixel shift.
       Choices are constructed at runtime.
-For example, the choices for an iDus are: |hr|
+For example, the choices for an iDus are:

-      4.25 us |br|
+      - 4.25 us
-      8.25 us |br|
+      - 8.25 us
-      16.25 us |br|
+      - 16.25 us
-      32.25 us |br|
+      - 32.25 us
-      64.25 us |br|
+      - 64.25 us
     - ANDOR_VS_PERIOD
     - AndorVSPeriod, AndorVSPeriod_RBV
     - mbbo, mbbi